magento/devdocs/guides/v2.0/architecture/archi_perspectives/components/arch_themes.md

 The standard Magento installation provides two default themes: Luma theme (demonstration only) and Blank theme (boilerplate for theme customization).

-* <b>Luma theme</b> is for demonstration purposes only.
+* **Luma theme** is for demonstration purposes only.
 Do not use it as a parent theme in your installation.
 Explore it to better understand Magento themes, but do not base customizations on it.

-* <b>Blank theme</b> is provided as a tool to aid your theme development.
+* **Blank theme** is provided as a tool to aid your theme development.
 Use the Magento Blank theme as a basis for custom theme creation.
 Because Blank theme is built on principles of responsive web design, it makes an excellent starting point for developing responsive Magento themes.

 ## Related topics {#m2arch-related}